lingtalfi/AssetLoader/README.md

 - simple and lightweight (less than 200 lines of code)
 - no dependencies
+- flexible asset organization tool
-- handling of css and js files
+- handling of css and js files, ensuring that they are loaded once only (based on their url)
+- can read a manifest file where you specify all your items (powerful)
 - handling dynamic and static calls
-- easy to extend for a cache system
-- can read a manifest file where you specify all your libraries (kool)